Skip to content

 ./BLine-x86_64.AppImage

-Install from Source
+Option 2: Install from Source (Python package)

 pipx install git+https://github.com/edanliahovetsky/BLine-GUI.git

-Don't have pipx?
-Platform-specific instructions
+Don't have pipx yet?
+Platform-specific setup

 pip install pipx